 The COMET line and the BAZTAN VALLEY

-After the night in Altxuko Borda they would continue the few kilometres into the village of ERRATZU where they were given bicycles and cycled to SAN SEBASTIAN.
+After the night in Altxuko Borda they would continue the few kilometres into the village of ERRATZU or AMAIUR where they were given bicycles and cycled to SAN SEBASTIAN.

 The Basque Pyrenees – The Ideal Crossing Point

-The reasons why Dédée chose the Basque Pyrenees as the best crossing point for the COMET line are manifold, not only did she have contacts in the area but geographically, with exception of the mountain passes in Catalonia, these mountains offer the lowest crossing points into Spain and far milder winters than the snowy peaks of the higher Pyrenees to the east.
+The reasons why the COMET line chose the Basque Pyrenees as an ideal crossing point after are manifold, not only did she have other Belgium contacts in the area but geographically, with exception of the mountain passes in Catalonia, these mountains offer the lowest crossing points into Spain.
+There are also far milder winters than the snowy peaks of the higher Pyrenees to the east.
 However, this is still very complex terrain to navigate – with an intricate network of steep ravines and stream gullies, dense woods and mountain mists and the help pf expert guides was essential.